07 Feb 2025

 Which types of mortgages or borrowing structures might qualify for first-time buyer stamp duty relief?

-• Help to buybona fide first-time buyers using a help to buy mortgage can make use of stamp duty relief too
+Genuine first-time buyers using a help-to-buy mortgage can make use of stamp duty relief.

-• Shared ownershipregardless of whether someone chooses to pay stamp duty on the full value or only on the share a person is buying initially, stamp duty relief is available with shared ownership as long as the market value is £625,000 or less
+Regardless of whether someone chooses to pay stamp duty on the full value or only on the share a person is buying initially, stamp duty relief is available with shared ownership if the market value is £625k or less.

-• Joint mortgage – if two individuals are buying a property on a joint mortgage, the transaction may be eligible for first-time buyer stamp duty relief but only if both individuals meet the definition of first-time buyer
+If two individuals are buying a property on a joint mortgage, the transaction may be eligible for first-time buyer stamp duty relief but only if both individuals meet the definition of first-time buyer.

-We would recommend all parties to the borrowing take independent financial advice and that the terms are considered to ensure the relief rules are met.
+We recommend all those borrowing to take independent financial advice.
+Consider the terms to ensure you meet the relief rules.

 What if I am buying a first home in Wales or Scotland?